 So, why don’t employers follow up with unsuccessful candidates after an interview?

 Lets look at some possible reasons some employers don’t contact unsuccessful job seekers.
 These include:

 1. They don’t have time.
 Employers are busy.
 Contacting every candidate and providing thoughtful feedback takes time.
 Consider that an employer may have had multiple positions to fill and may have interviewed a number of candidates for each position.
 That’s a lot of emails or phone calls.

 2. Your personal presentation needs work.
 If a candidate turns up late, not dressed professionally, is distracted or looks bored, an employer is going to automatically assume they don't want the job.
 Impress an employer at a job interview by dressing right for the role, watching your body language and getting those nerves under control.

 3. They simply don't have to.
 You might feel like you are entitled to a response after all that work you put into your application.
 Whether it's fair or not, employers aren't actually obligated to inform unsuccessful candidates.

 However there are employers who will go out of their way to provide updates and feedback to unsuccessful candidates so always take the opportunity if you are offered feedback by an employer.

 Positive ways to handle radio silence from employers

-- It's okay to follow up after an interview.
+3. It's okay to follow up after a job interview.
 It is completely reasonable to contact the employer a day or so after your interview to say thanks and to ask how their recruitment process is going.
 This can help keep you front of mind for an employer and could even increase your chances of getting the job.